The Great Pyramid of Giza: Secret Chambers

 1) The pyramid is much older than officially claimed.

-2) It was built by a pre-glacial high culture.
+2) It was built by a pre-Ice Age advanced civilization.

-3) The ancient gods (extraterrestrial visitors) gave the Stone Age people the knowledge (mathematics, physics, mechanics, astronomy) for the construction of these monuments.
+3) The ancient gods (extraterrestrial visitors) transmitted to the Stone Age people the knowledge (mathematics, physics, mechanics, astronomy) to build these monuments.

-4) The pyramid was not a tomb, but a kind of knowledge vault for the elite of the time, as well as a visible sign of its power.
+4) The pyramid was not a tomb, but a kind of knowledge vault for the elite of that time as well as a sign of their power visible from far away.

-5) Only later generations of kings like Cheops converted the pyramid into a tomb.
+5) Only later generations of kings like Cheops, rebuilt the pyramid to a tomb.

-After some headaches, I developed the following thesis:
+After some head scratching, I developed the following thesis:

-1) It once led a mighty staircase 20 meters up to the magnificent entrance hall with the gable roof and the two ontop entrances.
+1) A mighty staircase once led up 20 meters to a magnificent entrance hall with a gable roof and the two entrances below.

-2) The lower entrance (now secured with a metal door) leads to the rock chamber and via a junction to the so-called Queen’s Chamber, to the large gallery and to the so-called Royal Chamber.
+2) The lower entrance (today secured with a metal door) leads down to the rock chamber as well as via a branch to the so-called queen’s chamber, the large gallery and the so-called king’s chamber.

 The secret chamber actually exists

-Measurements by various research groups show that there must be at least one additional large chamber in the pyramid.
-In my opinion, the why the scientists of ScanPyramids measured two cavities is explained in this way: The corridor leading from the original entrance to the chamber was filled with blockier squids (red).
-The corridor area at the entrance thus appears on the scans as a second cavity.
-But how do you get into the well-secured chamber if you can’t drill?
+Measurements of different research groups prove: There must be at least one more large chamber in the pyramid.
+Why the scientists of ScanPyramids measured two cavities, I think, can be explained as follows: The corridor leading from the original entrance to the chamber was filled with blocking stones (red).
+The corridor area near the entrance thus appears on the scans as a second cavity.
+But how to get into the well-secured chamber if drilling is not allowed?

-With a heavy-duty crane, the blockages could first be removed at the entrance without damaging the pyramid structure.
-After that, the blockers in the corridor could be pulled out with winches.
+A heavy-duty crane could first be used to remove the blocking stones at the entrance without damaging the pyramid structure.
+After that, the blocking stones in the corridor could be pulled out with winches.

 What is in the secret chamber?

-Every Egyptologist in the world wants the discovery of Cheop’s unharmed tomb; a chamber full of treasures, as in Tutankhamun.
-But what if the old legends come true and things come to light that would radically turn our worldview upside down?
+Every Egyptologist in the world wishes for the discovery of Cheops’ intact tomb; a chamber full of treasures, like Tutankhamun’s.
+But what if the old legends come true and things come to light that would radically turn our world view upside down?

-I fear – and this is supported by the practice of Egyptian antiquity management – the mystery surrounding the Great Pyramid will never be revealed or in camera.
-No foreign researchers or the press are guaranteed to be present at the opening of the secret chamber.
-For as an old Arabic proverb says, the pyramids do not fear time, but time fears the pyramids.
+I fear – and the practice of the Egyptian administration of antiquities so far speaks for this – that the secret about the Great Pyramid will never be revealed or will be revealed to the exclusion of the public.
+When the secret chamber is opened, no foreign researchers or the press will be present.
+As an old Arabic proverb says: “The pyramids do not fear time, but time fears the pyramids.

 Dormion and Goidin published their research results in the two books ‘Khéops – Nouvelle Enquéte’ (1986) and ‘Nouveaux Mystéres de la Grande Pyramide’ (1987).
 2)